 Now, as a college student I’m no stranger to working.
 Having held various jobs since I was 15, I look at this as preparing for the future.
 Simultaneously working while taking on a full-time student course load is one of the most difficult things I’ve learned to conquer in my short 20 years of living.

 Currently, a proud worker of three jobs – it’s important that I know how to handle this jam-packed schedule while still keeping my education as the main priority.
 Nothing makes me more proud than handing over a check from my bank account every semester, paying and upkeeping for my own car, and balancing various expenses.

 For those of you following similar situations here are some tips that help me as a full-time student with a full-time workload:

 If you pay for tuition like I do – absolutely set up a payment plan if possible that is paid each month.
 As for loans, take only what is necessary and start to make monthly payments on the loans.
 You’ve already heard it a million times but – do not make the minimum payments!
 The more you pay, the less interest accrues.

-After you calculate your monthly expenses between tuition, books, transportation/gas, and a small allowance for various expenditures – find out how much you need to be making.
+After you calculate your monthly expenses for tuition, books, transportation/gas, and a small allowance for various expenditures – find out how much you need to be making.